-A Warrant route is created by selecting the block and path where the train will begin its trip and the portal by which it should leave.
-Then you select the block, path and entry portal where the train should end its trip.
-Press the Calculate Route button and the computer will determine all the intermediate paths needed to make the trip.
+After selecting the block and path where the train will begin its trip and the portal by which it should leave and similarly the block, path and entry portal where the train should end its trip, pressing the Calculate Route button will determine all the intermediate paths needed to make the trip.